sungnyun/ARMHuBERT/README.md

 [Hoirin Kim](https://scholar.google.com/citations?user=naLHjOsAAAAJ&hl=en)<br/>

 - **<U>S</U>peech <U>T</U>empor<U>a</U>l <U>R</U>elation (STaR)**: Distill the knowledge by focusing on the pairwise **temporal relation** between two speech frames.
-- **Temporal Gram Matirx**: Propose temporal Gram matrix (TGM) which aggregates channel information at two time steps.
+- **Temporal Gram Matrix (TGM)**: Propose Temporal Gram Matrix which aggregates channel information at two time steps.
   - Layer-wise TGM: Distill the TGM for every Transformer layer
   - Intra-layer TGM: Modify the TGM as computing the temporal relation between the input and output of a single Transformer layer.
 - Incorporating two TGMs as the distillation objectives together, our student model STaRHuBERT (22M & 26M) shows the SOTA performance on the SUPERB benchmark with the metric of overall and generalizability scores.